Understanding And Optimizing Your Search Bar

 Finding the right asset in a massive media library can sometimes surface broad or unexpected results, leaving users to sift through noise or guess complex syntax.
 The search functionality is engineered to give you precise control over where the system looks:

-• Targeted Discovery: Target your search to specific fields, like titles or descriptions, to bypass broad keyword matches.
+• Targeted Discovery: Target your search to specific fields, such as titles or descriptions, to avoid broad keyword matches.

 • Reduced Friction: Find known assets instantly if you can only remember a single word from a title or a phrase from a description.